bhisaac/5eFP/5eFP-SRD.md

 You can avoid provoking an opportunity attack by taking the Disengage action.
 You also don’t provoke an opportunity attack when you teleport or when someone or something moves you without using your movement, action, or reaction.
 For example, you don’t provoke an opportunity attack if an explosion hurls you out of a foe’s reach or if gravity causes you to fall past an enemy.

+#### Two-Weapon Fighting

+When you take the Attack action and attack with a light weapon that you're holding in one hand, you can use a bonus action to attack with a different light weapon that you're holding in the other hand.

 #### Grappling

 When you want to grab a creature or wrestle with it, you can use the Attack action to make a special melee attack, a grapple.
 If you’re able to make multiple attacks with the Attack action, this attack replaces one of them.